kinecosystem/kin-core-android/README.md

 To transfer KIN to another account, you need the public address of the account you want to transfer the KIN to.

-The following code will transfer 20 KIN to account "GDIRGGTBE3H4CUIHNIFZGUECGFQ5MBGIZTPWGUHPIEVOOHFHSCAGMEHO".
+The following code will transfer 20 KIN to the recipient account "GDIRGGTBE3H4CUIHNIFZGUECGFQ5MBGIZTPWGUHPIEVOOHFHSCAGMEHO".

 ```java
 String toAddress = "GDIRGGTBE3H4CUIHNIFZGUECGFQ5MBGIZTPWGUHPIEVOOHFHSCAGMEHO";